Azure/azure-quickstart-templates/modules/Microsoft.Cdn/azure-frontdoor-cdn-profile/1.0/README.md

 ```

 1. Directory `modules` contains base bicep files:
    1. `diagnosticSettings.bicep`: create diagnostic settings to send Azure cdn access logs to event hub.
-This can further be consumed to Azure Data Explorer.
+   2. `eventhub.bicep`: create eventhub namespace and eventhub instance.
-   2. `profile.bicep`: invoke modules to create cdn profile, rulesets and diagnostic settings.
+   3. `profile.bicep`: invoke modules to create cdn profile, rule sets and diagnostic settings.
-   2. `routes.bicep`: create cdn routes for profile.
+   4. `routes.bicep`: create cdn routes for profile.
-   3. `rulesets.bicep`: create rule sets that are required by CDN Profile.
+   5. `rulesets.bicep`: create rule sets that are required by CDN Profile.
-   4. `waf.bicep`: create WAF with Managed and Custom rules that needs to be attached to CDN Profile as Security Policy.
+   6. `waf.bicep`: create WAF with Managed and Custom rules that needs to be attached to CDN Profile as Security Policy.
 3. `main.bicep` provides an abstracted view to a user for creating CDN profile and waf attachment.

 ## Deployment